 - clean skin with preparatory solution

-- place sterile drape to isolate sterile field
+- place sterile drape to isolate the sterile field

 - make skin "nick" with #11 blade